Evergreen Everblue: Background

 After Raffi's record deal with A&M Records expired, Jeff Bywater, who at the time served as the vice president of marketing at MCA Records arranged for a lunch with Raffi and some other MCA personnel, including their "resident ecologist", Garrett De Bell.
 Bywater believed that "having our ecologist at the table sent a clear message to Raffi that we were willing to do the job--and had the consciousness level to do it."
-A contract was then crafted and submitted to the chairman of MCA Music Entertainment Group, who was informed by Bywater that Raffi and his manager insisted that his album would not be packaged in a longbox with the understanding that the move could adversely affect album sales.
+After a contract was crafted and submitted to the chairman of MCA Music Entertainment Group, Bywater informed them that Raffi and his manager insisted on not packaging Raffi’s albums in longboxes, even at the expense of incurring a reduction in album sales.

 I simply believe that the excessive packaging of cassettes and CDs can no longer be tolerated in a global environmental crisis.
 If there's enough pressure from artists and their audience, the buying public, I think record stores will respond by eliminating the longbox.